BOARD OF DIRECTORS

 The NEICAC Board Members must be active and agency advocates.

 In addition to its legal responsibilities, the Board also has a fiduciary role by maintaining oversight of the nonprofit’s finances.
 Board members must evaluate financial policies, approve annual budgets, and review periodic financial reports to ensure that the organization has the necessary resources to carry out its mission and remains accountable to its donors and the general public.
-It is also the duty of the Board to hire the Executive Director and oversee their activities, mobilize private resources, develop and maintain agency public relations, initiate new programs, plan and evaluate programs, determine rules of the governing board, and select officers and committees.
+It is also the duty of the Board to hire the CEO and oversee their activities, mobilize private resources, develop and maintain agency public relations, initiate new programs, plan and evaluate programs, determine rules of the governing board, and select officers and committees.

 BOARD OF DIRECTORS BY COUNTY

-Dan Byrnes, Waukon (Secretary/Treasurer)
+Dan Byrnes, Waukon

 Rep: Public Sector